D&RGW Tintic Branch (1891-2016)

 As part of a larger purchase of 62.77 miles of Union Pacific trackage in Utah, the 13 miles of the Tintic Industrial Lead (D&RGW's Tintic Branch, also known as The Elberta Line) was sold to Utah Transit Authority for future light rail construction.
 UP retained surface operation rights to continue common carrier service.

 UTA bought the 13 miles of line from Springville to a point west of Payson and the bridge over the UP tracks in May 2002.
-The line west from there (mile post 13.06) to Elberta was what UP formally abandoned in January 2008, along with its common carrier rights on the UTA portion.
+The line west of the bridge (mile post 13.06) to Elberta was what UP formally abandoned in January 2008, along with its common carrier rights on the UTA portion.

 UTA purchased the Tintic Industrial Lead in September 2002, from MP 0 to MP 13.06 (Payson).
 UP continued to operate to Elberta, at MP 26, a bit beyond Elberta to provide car storage for the Deseret Grain Storage.
 UP ended rail service in 2002, but compensated Deseret Grain for its use of trucks after UP ended service.